Tom Hunt (politician): Parliamentary career

-In April 2021, Hunt called for the flying of the Union Jack to be made compulsory in all schools, stating on Twitter that "If any pupils and teachers have concerns about this then surely they can be "educated" about what the flag actually represents".
-He was criticised for this by many social media users.
+In April 2021, Hunt called for the flying of the Union Flag to be made compulsory in all schools, stating on Twitter that "If any pupils and teachers have concerns about this then surely they can be "educated" about what the flag actually represents".

-In January 2022, Hunt reacted to the clearing of the four people charged with the toppling of the Statue of Edward Colston by telling The Daily Telegraph "If you've broken the law and committed criminal damage you should be punished.
+In January 2022, Hunt reacted to the clearing of the four people charged with the toppling of the Statue of Edward Colston by telling The Daily Telegraph: "If you've broken the law and committed criminal damage you should be punished.
 If the jury is a barrier to ensuring they are punished then that needs to be addressed".

+In April 2022, during a discussion on the BBC's Politics Live programme about the government's plans to deport asylum seekers to Rwanda, Hunt claimed that Rwanda was a "safe European country."

 In April 2022, after Prime Minister Boris Johnson and Chancellor of the Exchequer Rishi Sunak were fined for breaking Covid rules during the 'Partygate' scandal, Hunt said that he believed they did not break the law and the decision to fine them was 'a bit harsh'.

+In March 2023, members of far right groups organised a demo at a local hotel in Ipswich temporarily housing asylum seekers, which was met on the day by a larger counter protest.
+Hunt declared on his personal blog and social media there was "no far right presence" at said demo, despite well documented public evidence.

+In the 2024 Ipswich Borough Council election, Hunt misplaced his passport and was forced to ask local Conservative members to find someone to act as an emergency proxy.
+He later explained that the loss was due to his dyspraxia.